Rantoryu/Personal_Website/README.md

 # Personal_Website
-Portfolio project to show my experiences with programming
+Portfolio project of my personal website to show my experiences with programming - WIP Live version will be hosted in future.

+Techstack: Python, django, JavaScript, React, PostgreSQL